awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      --engine aurora
    ```

     When the DB instance is created and available, replication begins\.
-You can determine if the DB instance is available by calling the AWS CLI `[describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)` command\.
+You can determine if the DB instance is available by calling the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command\.

 ### RDS API<a name="AuroraMySQL.Replication.CrossRegion.Creating.API"></a>

 **To create an Aurora MySQL DB cluster that is a cross\-Region read replica with the API**

-1. Call the RDS API `[CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the AWS Region where you want to create the read replica DB cluster\.
+1. Call the RDS API [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) operation in the AWS Region where you want to create the read replica DB cluster\.
 Include the `ReplicationSourceIdentifier` parameter and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a read replica for\.

-    For cross\-Region replication where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, you must specify the `KmsKeyId` parameter and set the `StorageEncrypted` parameter to `true`\.
-You must also specify the `PreSignedUrl` parameter\.
-The presigned URL must be a valid request for the `CreateDBCluster` API operation that can be performed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
-The KMS key identifier is used to encrypt the read replica, and must be a KMS key valid for the destination AWS Region\.
-To automatically rather than manually generate a presigned URL, use the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command with the `--source-region` option instead\.
+    For cross\-Region replication where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, specify the `KmsKeyId` parameter and set the `StorageEncrypted` parameter to `true`\.
 **Note**
  You can set up cross\-Region replication from an unencrypted DB cluster to an encrypted read replica by specifying `StorageEncrypted` as **true** and providing a value for `KmsKeyId`\.
 In this case, you don't need to specify `PreSignedUrl`\.